jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 transports (if you are playing a mission without this step, use this Stratagem during deployment instead).
 Select one TAKHRIT unit (excluding VEHICLE or MONSTER units) from your army.
 That unit gains the **Infiltrate** special rule.
   - **\[Relic] Refractor Field Generator:** Equip to a TAKHRIT CHARACTER model.
-While a friendly NECRONS unit is wholly within 8" of this model, if that unit would be considered Completely Visible from the point of view of an enemy model that is more than 8" away from this model, it is considered Partially Obscured instead, and if it would be considered Partially Obscured, it is considered Heavily Obscured instead.
-  - **\[Warlord Trait] Night Crawler:** If this WARLORD begins its Movement phase in such a position that no enemy unit sees it as Completely Visible, then:
-    - Until the end of this Movement phase, if it performs a Normal move or Advance, it can move an extra 6".
+While a friendly NECRONS unit is wholly within 6" of this model, increase its obscurity level by 1 when being targeted by enemy models.
-    - At the end of the following Charge phase, if it made a Charge move, select one enemy unit in Engagement Range of this warlord - that unit gains D3 strain.
+  - **\[Warlord Trait] Night Crawler:** If this WARLORD performs the Sneak action in the Operations phase, it can immediately move up to 6" (using normal movement rules) AND at the end of the following Charge phase, if it made a Charge move, select one enemy unit in Engagement Range of this warlord - that unit gains D3 strain.
   - **\[Favoured Command Protocols]:** **Conceal**, **Snipe**

   ### Vozkhol